 - Help with your travel costs

-Please note: we are currently not accepting any new volunteer applications; however if you are interested in finding out more about volunteering with At-Bristol please feel free to contact the Volunteering Team on 0117 915 7122
+Please follow this link to complete our online application form.
+If you are interested in finding out more, or have any questions about volunteering with At-Bristol, please feel free to contact the Volunteering Team on 0117 915 7122.

 Want to gain some valuable work experience?

 We offer a variety of unpaid internships.
 Our internships run for 3 month periods and are between 1 and 3 days a week.

 “My internship with At-Bristol gave me the opportunity to be responsible for specific projects that make a positive impact to At-Bristol - which is great experience to have on a CV!
 I was treated like a valued member of the team and was involved in all aspects of my department's work.
 Overall I gained and developed invaluable transferable skills, from taking part in my intern placement within At-Bristol" - Elena Furness, Marketing Intern